Bar and Court Admissions

 Mr. Masinter served as law clerk to the Honorable James L. Dennis of the Louisiana Supreme Court, 1987-88.
 He is a member of the American Bar Association Sections of Litigation and Business Law, and he is the Co-Chair of the Programs Subcommittee for the Business and Corporate Litigation Committee of the ABA Business Law Section.
 He is also the former Newsletter Chair of the Committee as well as the former Co-Chair of the Business Torts Subcommittee of the Committee.
 He has spoken at ABA meetings on arbitration topics and has acted as an instructor for the National Institute for Trial Advocacy.
 Mr. Masinter also is a member of the Louisiana State Bar Association, and has joined the Securities Industry and Financial Markets Association.

-Mr. Masinter is the former President of the Board of Commissioners of the New Orleans City Park Improvement Association (which manages a more than 150 year old, 1,300 acre park in the City of New Orleans).
-He continues to serve as a Commissioner and is a member of its Legal Committee.
-He also currently serves on the Board of Trustees of the New Orleans Museum of Art and the Board of Trustees of Trinity Episcopal School.
-During his service on the Trinity Board, Mr. Masinter acted as Vice-Chairman.
-Mr. Masinter also serves on the Board of Commissioners of the Hurstville Security and Neighborhood Improvement District.
-Recently, Mr. Masinter was asked to rejoin the Board of Directors of the Lighthouse for the Blind in New Orleans, Inc. Mr. Masinter is a past president and board member of Save Our Cemeteries, Inc.
+Mr. Masinter is the former President of the Board of Commissioners of the New Orleans City Park Improvement Association and continues to serve as a Commissioner and is a member of its Legal Committee.
+He serves on the Board of Directors of Lighthouse Louisiana, the Board of Trustees of the New Orleans Museum of Art and the Board of Commissioners of the Hurstville Security and Neighborhood Improvement District.
+Mr. Masinter recently completed a sixth term on the Board of Trustees of Trinity Episcopal School, where he served as Vice-Chairman and head of the Development Committee.
+He is a past president and board member of Save Our Cemeteries, Inc.